Intel-bigdata/ceph-mesos/README.md

 Ceph on Apache Mesos
 ======================
 A Mesos framework utilizing Docker for scaling a Ceph cluster.
 It aims to be a fast and reliable solution.
 For now, it can only:
   - Start 1 mon, 3 osd, 1 radosgw.
-Each on a slave.
 Based on [ceph-docker]
-  - Accept Restful flexup request for launching a new osd to a new slave
+  - Accept RESTful flexup request for launching a new osd

 Goal & Roadmap
 --------------------------
 Scaling and monitoring large Ceph cluster in production Mesos environment in an easy way is our goal.
 And it's in progress.
 Check below for updates ( Your ideas are welcome ).
-- [ ] Multiple OSDs on one disk
+- [x] Multiple OSDs on one disk
-- [ ] Multiple OSDs on dedicated disks
+- [x] Multiple OSDs on dedicated disks
 - [ ] Journals on dedicated disks
 - [ ] Flexdown OSD
 - [ ] Launch RBD, MDS